Chris7911/Taipei-Airbnb-Price-Prediction/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Thanks to the data from [Inside Airbnb](http://insideairbnb.com/get-the-data.html) allowing me to finish this project.
+Thanks to the data from [Inside Airbnb](http://insideairbnb.com/get-the-data.html) allowing me to do the analysis for this project.

+Thanks to the peer's posts on Udacity's chat to give me ideas.